Brutalist CISO Notes

 No summaries.
 No transcripts.
 No knowledge gardening.
 Just what’s going on, what was decided, and what must move.

-And for a CISO, that’s what actually compounds.
+This is simply operational memory.
+And for a CISO, that's what's needed.

 Note: this post also lives in CISO Notes.